 Visiting both Underwater Observatory Marine Park and Dolphin Reef took us the whole day.

-On our last day, on our way home, we stopped at Timna Park (official site).
+On our last day, on our way home, we stopped at Timna Park.
+Check out Timna Park post for additional info.

 And that is it.
 By the time we finished our visit (car driving between POI had taken us about five hours), it was about 3 pm, and it was time to drive home.